SkylineCommunications/dataminer-docs/connector-help/connector_help/Advantech AMT SSPBMg-Kx200-CRE.md

 ### Alarms

-Thispage contains all the parameters that poll alarms read from the different components of the device.
+This page contains all the parameters that poll alarms read from the different components of the device.
 All the parameters are read-only, except for the **Fault Reset** button.

 As on the Amplifiers page, the parameters are grouped together logically.
 In addition, some alarms combine two alarms in one.
 For example, the **Wave Guide (WG) Switch** alarm and **WG connectivity** alarm are grouped into one alarm, with an output as follows: Alarm - No Alarm - Disconnected.
 The **Redundancy Switch-**related alarms are also gathered into one group called **Redundancy Switch**, and the three alarms are named as follows: **Short** - **Disconnect** - **Position Error**.